J-XX: History

 According to Jane's, development of the subsystems, including an engine with thrust vectoring capability, and weapon suite for the next generation fighter had been under development.
 A photograph of a wind tunnel model published with the article showed a twin-engine aircraft with twin vertical tail fins.
 The aircraft would carry its weapons internally like the F-22 Raptor.
 New Scientist called attention to the angular, faceted features of the design, comparing them to the F-117 Nighthawk.

-The article in Military Technology featured a picture of a completely different design, speculatively called J-14 and said to be a Shenyang project, with the designations J-12 and J-13 being applied to competing designs by Shenyang and Chengdu respectively.
-Since 2009, comments on the Chinese internet have indicated to a merging of the two efforts, to be named J-14.
-Chengdu was rumored to be responsible for the airframe, while Shenyang would be responsible for the engines and avionics.

 In November 2009, General He Weirong, the Deputy Commander of the People's Liberation Army Air Force confirmed research and development of the 5th generation stealth fighter, and gave a possible in-service date of 2017 to 2019.

 A U.S. Defense Intelligence Agency official commenting on General He's statements indicated the DIA believes a first flight of the J-XX "will occur in the next few years".
 The U.S. Department of Defense expects China to have a handful of 5th generation fighters in service between 2020 and 2025, according to statements made by U.S. Secretary of Defense Robert M. Gates in July 2009.
 However, a year later, in May 2010, United States intelligence stated that Chinese 5th generation fighter jets will be expected around 2018.
 In 2011, Gates changed his position to state that China may have 50 stealth fighters by 2020 and a couple of hundred by 2025.

-Design

-The general design concept of the J-XX is that of a fifth-generation fighter which incorporates stealth, supercruise, super-maneuverability and short take-off capabilities, abbreviated "4S".
-One or more of the proposed designs are believed to incorporate several design features for increasing stealth and maneuverability while decreasing weight and drag.